• Skip to primary navigation

 Recipe Tips and Tricks

-• If you can't find crescent dough sheets, crescent roll dough will work.
-Just make sure you press all the seams together really well before cutting into 1x3-inch strips.
+• Crescent Dough Substitute: If you can't find crescent dough sheets, regular crescent roll dough will work too.
+Just press all the perforated seams together really well before cutting into the 1x3-inch strips.

-• Use a ruler to cut the dough strips to ensure the pieces are all the same size.
+• Uniform Pieces: Use a ruler to cut the dough and the hot dogs to ensure the pieces are all the same size.

-• If you don't like capers, you can use cut black olive pieces for the eyes.
+• Easy Capers Substitution: If you don't like capers, you can easily substitute cut black olive pieces for the eyes.

 Other Great Halloween Appetizers